SagarMaheshwary/Employee/readme.md

 ### Routes that have been created

-- Auth route(s)
+- reset password

 ### Routes that have been modified

-- dashboard
+- None
-- login is now root

-### Files that have been Commented

-- Auth and Admin controllers

 ### Note

+- check out the code for comments.
 - above headings that says changes have been made means changes to files that were created in previous commit.